SEI-ATL-3-8/user-authentication/README.md

   - before creating user, bcrypt.hashSync(req.body.password, 10)
   - when logging in, instead of direct password comparison, bcrypt.compareSync(req.body.password, user.password)
 ### Frontend
-  - not a damn thing
+  - not a dang thing

+## Chapter 8: User on every request
+### Frontend
+  - include userId in headers of every request, either with axios default or request function
+### Backend
+  - install middleware that looks up user before every request and puts it (or null) into req.user